Single Jewish Male Seeking Soul Mate (The Feminist Press, 2015)

 Getting Yours: How to Make the System Work For the Working Woman

 More than half of all American women work outside of the home.
 Chances are you're one of them--or you're ready to job-hunt for economic or personal reasons.
 Getting Yours is a down-to-earth, informative, and compassionate guide to the working world, a world that can serve your needs as well as you have always served the needs of others--if you know how to make it happen.

 How To Make It In A Man's World

-How To Make It In A Man's World is the first and only book for the girl who wants everything--an exciting career, a husband, children, a fascinating social life, challenges, rewards, money--and wants them simultaneously.
-Yes, it's possible--if you know how.
+How To Make It In A Man's World is the 1970s classic that instructed women who wanted an exciting career, a husband, children, a fascinating social life, challenges, rewards and money (simultaneously) on how to get it in the Mad Men era.

 Free to Be You and Me

 [Consulting Editor] The classic, award-winning, bestselling collection of nonsexist stories, songs, and skits that has captivated and influenced three generations of children.
 Created by Marlo Thomas, with introductions by her, Gloria Steinem, and Letty Cottin Pogrebin, the book features works by, among others, Shel Silverstein, Judy Blume, Sheldon Harnick, Mary Rodgers, Herb Gardner, Lucille Clifton, and Judith Viorst, with an afterword by Kurt Vonnegut.